-T. eacher's Notes ni- entific or philosophic ebster, wisdom is "a gathering of sci- c learning; insight; common sense." rewdness or craftiness.
-3. Ask your students to give reasons for their answers. ition is much broader.
-The dictionary t-wrong component. uly 5.
-Chart: Í Solomon a gift from God Daniel gi ven by God Stephen gi ven by God Read and discuss the memory challenge. ınd ity. oday agree with this statement?
-Give our answer from our culture today.
-Do /hy or why not? ary man thinks he has self-determination, o consider some of the areas in which great wisdom (evolution, cloning, lack of need for moral laws, etc.). w foolish man can become when He e. is using a hyperbole h nderstand that God is not foolish.
-Paul here.
-But if God could be foolish, even be above our wisdom. mind your students that they should e next page to see if there is a assign- the Allow time to practic e the memory challenge if possible. lers in Webster's Concise F ster Inc., Springfield, amily Dictionary, 1975.
-Merriam-Web- Mass.
-1 $\neg$

-1. Discuss the assignment.
-Locate Xerxes' kingdom on a map.

-2. Listen to the story of Esther.
-Try to imagine how Esther felt at each step of her journey on the path God had planned for her.
-When the story is finished, answer the following questions.

-(a) Why did Esther live with Mordecai?
-(See Esther 2:5-7.)

-(b) Write how you imagine Esther felt when she had to live in the palace to be trained and prepared to serve the king.

-(c) Why do you think Esther was chosen to be the queen?
+- 2. According to Webster, wisdom is "a gathering of scientific or philosophic learning; insight; common sense."
+Others might add shrewdness or craftiness. - 3.
+Ask your students to give reasons for their answers. - 4.
+The Hebrew definition is much broader.
+The dictionary definition has no right-wrong component. - 5.
+Chart:

+Solomon a gift from God

+Daniel given by God

+Stephen given by God

+Read and discuss the memory challenge.

+Do you think people today agree with this statement?
+Give some evidence for your answer from our culture today.
+Do you agree with it?
+Why or why not?

+Lead the students to consider some of the areas in which man thinks he has great wisdom (evolution, cloning, self-determination, lack of need for moral laws, etc.).
+Help them to see how foolish man can become when He leaves God out of life.

+Help your students understand that God is not foolish.
+Paul is using a hyperbole here.
+But if God could be foolish, even His foolishness would be above our wisdom.

+Assign the homework.
+Remind your students they should always check on the next page to see if there is a homework assignment.

+Allow time to practice the memory challenge if possible.

+Webster's Concise Family Dictionary, 1975.
+Merriam-Webster Inc., Springfield, Mass.

+Homework: In a Bible dictionary and/ or encyclopedia, look up King

+Ahasuerus (Xerxes) and Persia.

+Write a brief paragraph

+about each.
+On a map,

+locate the kingdom of

+Persia during Xerxes' reign.

+Be prepared to point out

+where Persia was located.

-On Your Own: Ahasuerus reigned from 485-465 BC.
+Homework: Ahasuerus reigned from 485-465 BC.
 He is mentioned in the book of Esther and possibly in Ezra.
 His kingdom was called Persia, and it included Persia, Media, and Babylonia.
 It reached from India to Ethiopia.
 Find a Bible map which will show the extent of this empire.
 Ahasuerus was in power for 21 years.
 At one point, he tried to invade Greece, but he was badly defeated and was forced to turn back.